emanuelsla/fully_synthetic_MI/README.md

 # Comparing fully synthetic Multiple Imputation with simPop
 The content of this repository was created in order to thorougly compare two different methods of creating fully synthetic data, namely data generation via Multiple Imputation and simPop.
 All parts that are necessary for this task can be found in this repo.
-Below you will find a brief discription of the individual scripts and their respectiv functionality.
+Below you will find a brief discription of the individual scripts and their respective functionality.
-For a comprehensive overview of our findings please refer to "PAPERNAME.pdf"
+For a comprehensive overview of our findings please refer to "fully_synthetic_MI_vs_simPop_paper.pdf".

 ## Content: